 Advancing digital sovereignty on Europe's terms

-Vice President, EMEA, Google Cloud
+President, Google Cloud Go to Market

 In September 2021, we unveiled “Cloud.
 On Europe’s Terms,” an ambitious commitment to deliver cloud services that provide the highest levels of digital sovereignty while enabling the next wave of growth and transformation for European organizations.
 We’ve since seen increasing demand from customers and policymakers for digital sovereignty solutions.